Aditya0300/Weather_app/README.md

 # Weather_app
 I am trying to learn about github and making a project which shows weather using openweathermapAPI

-Front end shall be coded by HTML,CSS .
+Front end shall be coded by HTML,CSS and the API part with Javascript .